top of page

 2. Bulk or Volume Discounts

-The more you buy, the less you pay per unit.
+The more you buy, the lower the per-unit price.
 Common among large construction or shipping operations.

 3. Tiered Pricing